White House Chief of Staff

-The White House chief of staff is the head of the Executive Office of the President of the United States and a cabinet position, in the federal government of the United States.
+The White House chief of staff is the head of the Executive Office of the President of the United States, a position in the federal government of the United States.

-The chief of staff is a political appointee of the president of the United States who does not require Senate confirmation, and who serves at the pleasure of the President.
+The chief of staff is a political appointee of the president of the United States who does not require Senate confirmation, and who serves at the pleasure of the president.
 While not a legally required role, all presidents since Harry S. Truman have appointed a chief of staff.
+James Baker is the only person to hold the office twice or serve under two different presidents.

-In the administration of Joe Biden, the current chief of staff is Jeff Zients, who succeeded Ron Klain on February 8, 2023.
+In the second administration of President Donald Trump, the current chief of staff is Susie Wiles, who succeeded Jeff Zients on January 20, 2025.
 The chief of staff is the most senior political appointee in the White House.

 The position is widely recognized as one of great power and influence, owing to daily contact with the president of the United States and control of the Executive Office of the President of the United States.